Basis Number of Graphs Excluding Minors: Further discussion

 \subsection{Future directions}

-A first obvious question left open by our work concerns the optimality of the bound from Theorem \ref{thm: main-minor}.
+\paragraph{Bounds} A first obvious question left open by our work concerns the optimality of the bound from Theorem \ref{thm: main-minor}.
 Clearly, it is quite unlikely that $O(t^{32210})$ is optimal.
 In particular, a proof that $H$-minor-free graphs have bounded basis number without relying on the Graph Minor Structure Theorem would be very interesting in its own and could lead to improvements of our bound.
 Note also that to our knowledge, it is not excluded that a bound in $\log(t)^{O(1)}$ could hold.

+In terms of lower bounds, we note that for every $t\in \mathbb N$, there exists a graph with basis number $\Omega(\log(t))$ that excludes $K_t$ as a minor.
+This can be seen using for example \cite[Proposition 2.2]{DR05}, which states that there exists a constant $c\in \mathbb R$ such that for infinitely many $t\in \mathbb N$, there exists a cubic graph $G_t$ with girth at least $\tfrac83\log(t) - c$ that excludes $K_t$ as a minor.
+In particular, \Cref{lem: bn-lowerbound} implies that such graphs have basis number $\Omega(\log(t))$.
+Note that we cannot hope for any better lower bound using this argument, as the authors from \cite{DR05} showed the existence of a constant $c\in \mathbb R$ such that such that for all $t\in \mathbb N$, every graph with girth at least $6\log(t)+3\log\log(t) + c$ and minimum degree at least $3$ admits $K_t$ as a minor.

-As pointed out in \cref{cor:monotone-bn}, excluding minors characterises bounded basis number for subgraph closed graph classes.
-To go beyond this, it seems natural to consider graph classes that are closed only under taking induced subgraphs --- or equivalently closed under \emph{induced minors}, as edge contractions do not increase the basis number.
-A full characterisation of induced-minor closed classes with bounded basis number seems well beyond reach, but it would be interesting to find examples or establish properties of such classes.
+\paragraph{Hereditary classes} As pointed out in \cref{cor:monotone-bn}, the property of being proper minor closed characterises basis number boundedness for monotone graph classes.
+To go beyond this, it seems natural to consider graph classes that are \emph{hereditary}, that is, closed only under taking induced subgraphs --- or equivalently closed under taking \emph{induced minors}, as edge contractions do not increase the basis number.
+A full characterisation of induced-minor closed classes with bounded basis number seems well beyond reach, but we believe that it would be interesting to find examples or establish properties of such classes.
 For instance, generalising \cref{thm:bn-treewidth}, one may ask whether basis number can be upper-bounded by a function of other classical graph parameters such as \emph{clique-width}.
 Let us point out that such a bound cannot exist for the more general parameter \emph{twin-width}, as subdividing all edges sufficiently many times decreases the twin-width of any graph to~4~\cite{berge2022tww4} without affecting its basis number.

 A question that occurred to us during this work is whether in Theorem \ref{thm: main-td}, one can weaken the hypothesis that the family $\Gc$ of graphs is monotone, by only assuming instead $\Gc$ to be hereditary.
 This does not seem out of reach, and would allow to consider significantly more general classes of graphs constructed through tree-decompositions, as for example the cliques and the complete bipartite graphs are known to have basis numbers at most $4$ (see \cite{schmeichel1981basisnumber}).